xxxcrttt/MLDL/interview/python .md

 ### Q20. _init_
 a method/constructor to automatically called to allocate memory when a new object/instance of a class is created.
 All classes have the _init_ method.

+### Q. _call_
+A callable is an object that can be called, function or an object implementing the _call_ special methods.
+Any object can be made callable.

 ### Q21.
 Lambda function
 An anonymous function is known as a lambda function.